-Tackle our ever-growing waste problem with A Family Guide to Waste-free Living.
+Tackle waste with A Family Guide to Waste-free Living.

 This book gives you all the information, advice, budget-friendly recipes and projects you'll need to start reducing waste in your life.
 It's a practical and inspiring resource for anyone wanting to live more sustainably and eliminate waste in the home, at work, at school and when out and about.